kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:00:19:

-J. Miller here back with a so low pit reflection type thing for the first half of June 2020. this year has sucked royally.
+Jay Miller here back with a solo PIT Reflection type thing for the first half of June 2020. this year has sucked royally.

 00:00:32:

 I don't even want to get into this.
-Um, all of the individual things that have happened in 2020 have just been nightmares had best.
+Um, all of the individual things that have happened in 2020 have just been nightmarish at best.

 00:00:46: